SciCompMod/memilio/cpp/models/lct_secir/README.md

 For the concept see
 - Lena Plötzke, "Der Linear Chain Trick in der epidemiologischen Modellierung als Kompromiss zwischen gewöhnlichen und Integro-Differentialgleichungen", 2023. (https://elib.dlr.de/200381/, German only)
-- P. J. Hurtado und A. S. Kirosingh, "Generalizations of the ‘Linear Chain Trick’: incorporating more flexible dwell time distributions into mean field ODE models“, 2019. (https://doi.org/10.1007/s00285-019-01412-w)
+- P. J. Hurtado and A. S. Kirosingh, "Generalizations of the ‘Linear Chain Trick’: incorporating more flexible dwell time distributions into mean field ODE models“, 2019. (https://doi.org/10.1007/s00285-019-01412-w)

 The eight compartments
 - `Susceptible` ($S$), may become exposed at any time